-Our Cyber Security, Networking and Big Data (CSNBD) research group has close working strategic relationships with industry, professional bodies, law enforcement, government agencies and academia in the delivery of operationally focused applied information and application security research.
+Our Cyber Security and Networking (CSN) research group has close working strategic relationships with industry, professional bodies, law enforcement, government agencies and academia in the delivery of operationally focused applied information and application security research.

 We have strong international links with professional organisations, including OWASP, BCS, ISC2, IISP & the UK Cyber Security Forum.

 The primary aims of CSN are to help the UK and partner nations tackle cyber crime, be more resilient to cyber attacks and educate its users for a more secure cyberspace and operational business environment.